Food & Beverage / Drinks Industry

 When choosing a new floor finish in the food and drinks industry, it is obviously key that it can be maintained easily, and that it is also fast and easy to clean, as due to the continuous nature of these businesses, time is definitely money, and any downtime and closures must be kept to a minimum.
 Food and drink industry floors will also need to be resistant to the sometimes corrosive products and by-products such as acidic ingredients and natural food acids, alkalis, sugars, oils and grease, and other organic compounds, as well as the necessary cleaning chemicals and many other contaminants.
 Temperature resistance is also a factor with the food and drinks industry working with hot and cold areas, from the ovens and fryers, to chillers and freezers.
 Where heavy machinery and forklifts or other vehicles are in use the impact and abrasion resistance is also a key factor in the choice of the right resin flooring solution for your food industry project – As said previously, all the way from ‘farm to fork’.

 In addition to the resistance and properties of the resin flooring system itself, there are also many other important aspects of both new and refurbishment floors that need to be considered, such as the floor detailing and especially at connections.
-These include minimising any joints and sealing at connections between the resin floor and fitted plant and equipment, and to adjacent surfaces, ensuring a seamless and impervious surface in the whole area, and thus also preventing any dirt and bacteria build-up.
-Also, this includes forming insitu coving to vertical surfaces and incorporating the appropriate falls and sealed with gullies and drainage systems.
-These are frequently made of stainless steel or composite materials that are also chemically resistanct and need to be installed for the complete resin flooring solution.
+These include minimising any joints and sealing at connections to equipment and adjacent surfaces, to ensure a seamless and impervious surface in the area,thus preventing any dirt and bacteria build up.
+Also, coving to vertical surfaces and incorporating appropriate falls with gullies and drainage systems which are frequently stainless steel or composite and chemically resistant need to be installed for the complete solution.

 Flooring for the Food & Drinks Industry – Technical Considerations